gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 My mother's-side cousin fell to the ground next to his spear.
 I dropped to my knees beside him and rolled him onto his back.
 Half his face was hidden by blood.
-More gushed from the wound in his shoulder.
+More spurted from the wound in his shoulder.
 He was already dripping with sweat.

 "Someone…" he gasped.
 "Someone is…"